 - 24-70mm f/2.8 standard zooms: The ideal ready-for-anything lens to keep on the camera

-- 35mm f/1.4 or 1.8: The classic focal length for candid shots, with wide aperture to handle low light and deliver nice background blur
+- 35mm f/1.4 or 1.8: The classic focal length for candid shots, with a wide aperture to handle low light and deliver a nice background blur

 Full frame or APS-C?

-• See also Best camera for wedding photography
+See read the Best camera for wedding photography

 Many of the lenses in this guide are available in more than one lens mount.
 Make sure you order the right one for your camera.

-We've chosen 70-200mm lenses in preference to portrait lenses (opens in new tab), and for two reasons.
-First, the zoom lets you can quickly adapt to different circumstances, subject distances and backgrounds.
+We've chosen 70-200mm lenses in preference to portrait lenses, and for two reasons.
+First, zoom lets you can quickly adapt to different circumstances, subject distances, and backgrounds.
 Second, at longer focal lengths the background blur can be just as effective, and you have more control over selecting and framing the background.

 Sigma’s 24-70mm Art lens for Canon and Nikon DSLRs is solidly built with a metal barrel and a weather-seal gasket on its brass mounting plate.
 The zoom and focus rings operate with smooth precision, and the ring-type ultrasonic autofocus system is very quick and quiet, as well as featuring switchable modes to give priority to AF or manual override.
 The lens also features a 4-stop optical stabilizer.
 Image quality is gorgeous, with superb sharpness and very attractive bokeh, while color fringing, distortions and vignetting are all quite minimal.
 In-camera corrections are available in the Canon-mount edition of the lens.